 - Operations Management

-There are 31 total full-time graduate business faculty, all of whom hold a doctorate; there are 26 part-time faculty, of whom 25% hold a doctorate.
-Faculty salaries are rated well above average for Category IIA institutions, based on the AAUP rating system.
-Average number of credit hours faculty teach is 18; average business class size is 18.
+In a recent year there were 54 total full-time graduate business faculty, all of whom held a doctorate; there were 7 part-time faculty.
+Faculty salaries are rated well above average for Category I institutions, based on the AAUP rating system.
+Average number of courses faculty teach is 3; average business class size is 30.